Jadamso/Rbooks/docs/02-RandRstudio.md

 ## Why R

 We focus on R because it is good for complex stats, concise figures, and coherent organization.
 It is built and developed by applied statisticians for statistics, and used by many in academia and industry.
-For you, this could be good for getting a job.

-* As a student, think about labour demand.
-R skills, unlike most purely academic software, is something future employers use and want.
-Do more of your own research on this to understand how much to invest.
+For students, think about labor demand and what may be good for getting a job.
+Do some of your own research to best understand how much to invest.

 ## Install R